barraponto/neutrino-preset-vue/README.md

 If you're using `neutrino-preset-stylelint` or any preset based on it, this preset will add support for `<style>` tags in Vue components.

+Just ensure the linter presets are loaded *before* this one.

-## Neutrino 4
+## Neutrino 5

-Neutrino v4 is supported by the earlier release of this preset.
+Neutrino v5 is supported by the earlier (2.x) release of this preset.
-Please consider updating to Neutrino 5.
+Please consider updating to Neutrino 6.

 [vuejs]: https://vuejs.org/v2/guide/components.html
 [npm-image]: https://img.shields.io/npm/v/neutrino-preset-vue.svg